 Whether you’re submitting to agents or working with a freelance editor, you’ll want to make sure your manuscript looks professional.
 An agent is more likely to read your work if you present a polished, professional manuscript to industry standards.
 One of the easiest ways to do this is to learn how to format your manuscript.

 When you’re writing a draft, you can go wild with fonts and colours if you choose.
 But if you submit your manuscript like that, you risk appearing amateurish and losing out.
 Agents get so many submissions that they’ll reject one if there are any warning signs the author hasn’t followed guidelines.
-An independent editor who you want to hire might charge more to fix all of your formatting problems when you could have sorted it out yourself.
+An independent editor who you want to hire might charge more to fix all of your formatting problems, when you could have sorted it out yourself.

 So, how should you go about formatting your manuscript?

 How to format your manuscript to industry standards

 The examples and screenshots below were done using Word for Mac, because that’s what I use, but there are equivalent settings on Windows and they don’t differ too much.